Gloria (2013 film): Plot

 That night, they head down to the hotel dining room and make plans to go on vacation as a couple.
 Despite Rodolfo's phone ringing continuously, he refuses to answer it.
 Gloria asks to see his phone and drops it into his soup, after which Rodolfo excuses himself from the table.
 Gloria assumes he's gone to the men's room, but he never returns.
 Upset, Gloria heads to the bar and drinks heavily, leading to a wild night at the casino, disco, and through the city streets.
-She wakes up with a terrible hangover on the beach the next morning, only to find out that Rodolfo has checked out with her belongings and the room is no longer available.
+She wakes up with a terrible hangover on the beach the next morning, only to find out that Rodolfo has checked out and the room, no longer available.
 She calls her cleaning lady, Victoria, to come and get her, and they return to Santiago by bus several hours later.

 Upon returning home, Rodolfo repeatedly tries to contact Gloria without success.
 Gloria retrieves one of Rodolfo's paintball guns from her trash bin and puts it back in her car.
 She drives to his house and splatters the front with green paintballs before shooting Rodolfo in the groin as he tries to enter the house with groceries.
 His family runs out in horror and yells obscenities at Gloria, who then rushes back to her car and drives away.
 She then heads to a wedding she had originally planned to attend, arriving midway through the reception.
 Her friends express gratitude and encourage her to enjoy the party.
 Despite declining numerous invitations to dance, Gloria stands up when the DJ plays her theme song, Gloria by Umberto Tozzi, and takes to the dance floor, allowing herself to get lost in the music.